dcarroll/yelp-demo/README.md

 - In [ProductTileList](force-app/main/default/lightningcomponents/product_tile_list/product_tile_list.js), the list of products is retrieved by invoking ```getProducts()``` in the [ProductController](force-app/main/default/classes/ProductController.cls) Apex class.

 - [pubsub](force-app/main/default/lightningcomponents/pubsub/pubsub.js) is a custom utility that provides a minimalistic implementation of an event broker to support inter-component communication in App Builder.
-This capability was previously supported using **application events** in aura.
+This capability was previously supported using **application events** in Aura.

-- In [ProductTile](force-app/main/default/lightningcomponents/product_tile/product_tile.js), we use the [pubsub](force-app/main/default/lightningcomponents/pubsub/pubsub.js) utility to publish a ```productSelected``` event when the user selects a product (by clicking a product tile).
+- In [ProductTile](force-app/main/default/lightningcomponents/product_tile/product_tile.js), we use the [pubsub](force-app/main/default/lightningcomponents/pubsub/pubsub.js) utility to publish a ```productSelected``` event when the user selects a product by clicking a product tile.

 - [ProductCard](force-app/main/default/lightningcomponents/product_card/product_card.js) uses the [pubsub](force-app/main/default/lightningcomponents/pubsub/pubsub.js) utility to register a listener for the ```productSelected``` event.
 When a ```productSelected``` event is published, we set the ```recordId``` to the id of the product that was selected.
 The Lightning Data Service then automatically retrieves the data for the newly selected product.